christmoore/Optional-Lab/README.md

 If you run out of bananas, you lose the game.

-If you guess all the letteers correctly you win!
+If you guess all the letters correctly you win!